spm/spm-docs/docs/tutorials/daiss/beamforming/neuromag/index.md

 ### Visualising conditional differences

-How you process the end reults after this is down to you, but to quickly visualise the time-series differences between the three conditions, you can load in the dataset and take a subject average.
+How you process the end results after this is down to you, but to quickly visualise the time-series differences between the three conditions, you can load in the dataset and take a subject average.

 ```matlab